-Not everyone who childminds is lucky enough to have a dedicated play room in their house.
+Not everyone who childminds is lucky enough to have a dedicated playroom in their house.
 Even some people who have the space for one, would rather tidy the toys away at night and turn what Ofsted calls your ‘childminding setting’ back into your family home.
-In my blog this week I’ve asked several childminders to share their space-saving tricks with you and how they manage without dedicated play rooms to keep childminding from overrunning their house.
+Here childminders share their space-saving tricks with you and how they manage without dedicated playrooms to keep childminding from overrunning their house.

 Make a toy and activities selection book

-When you are childminding from a small space, you can’t keep everything out where children can see it, so instead you could do like Claire Toms does and put photos of all the toys and play options into a book.
+When you are childminding from a small space, you can’t keep everything out where children can see it, so instead you could do as Claire Toms does and put photos of all the toys and play options into a book.
 The children can flip through and point to what they want to play with.
-Not only is this idea a perfect space saver for small spaces, it is a great way to promote literacy as well.
+Not only is this idea a perfect space saver for small spaces, it is also a great way to promote literacy.

 Roll-away art materials storage unit

 Arts and craft materials take up a lot of space.
 Claire Toms keeps hers on a trolley that rolls away under the stairs.

 Resources such as roll up sleeping mats or little fold away tables are very useful for small childminding spaces.
 Christine Emery stores the cushions for story time/cosy corner in a nest of tables!
 What a clever idea.